oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

      ![Image alt text](images/create-data-17.png)

-## Task 2: Configure Warehouses Table using Geometry Column
+## Task 2: Configure warehouses table using geometry column

 Next you configure the WAREHOUSES table for Spatial by generating a geometry column from the coordinate columns.